 And you may be thinking “What in the world?
 Do these things really happen in the real world?”
 Sadly, the answer is yes.

-And here’s a final example that can extend beyond friends…….
+And on for a final example that could EASILY happen….

 So, in the world of auto insurance, we have what’s called an EXCLUSION.
 Here’s an example: You have a perfect driving record.
 Your 18 year old daughter, who lives with you, does not.
 In fact her driving record makes her ineligible for your auto policy.

 So in order to keep your auto policy okey-dokey, you EXCLUDE her as a driver.
 What this means is that the driver named in the exclusion is NOT covered on your auto policy, under any circumstance.
 So if the excluded driver drives the vehicle on your policy, has an accident and hurts someone or damages his property, the insurance company WILL NOT pay.